ptsteadman/notebook/stories/a-quiet-new-voice.md

 Feyerabend was very excited to spend a whole year with a medical-grade computer-brain interface.
-At university, she had worked with transcranial magnetic stimulation devices, and an Internet friend had once shown her a focused ultrasound effector designed for use on rats, but recent tests with the project's focused ultrasound device had suggested spatial and temporaral resolutions orders of magnitude higher than legacy devices.
+At university, she had worked with transcranial magnetic stimulation devices, and an Internet friend had once shown her a focused ultrasound effector designed for use on rats, but the project's hardware offered a whole new realm of opportunities.
+Recent tests with the project's focused ultrasound device had suggested spatial and temporaral resolutions orders of magnitude higher than the legacy devices Feyerabend had worked with.

 "Here it is!" said the French researcher, opening an unmarked door.
 "We have a few others, but this is the latest iteration."